stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

 itself, so that if a bodily frame be but originally healthy and carefully preserved, it may through a scientific enhancement of these qualities retain a kind of nervous animation despite the most serious impairments, defects, or even absences in the battery of specific organs.
-He might, he half jestingly said, some day teach me to live&mdash;or at least to possess some kind of conscious existence&mdash;without any heart at all!
+He might, he half jestingly said, some day teach me to live--or at least to possess some kind of conscious existence--without any heart at all!
 For his part, he was afflicted with a complication of maladies requiring a very exact regimen which included constant cold.
-Any marked rise in temperature might, if prolonged, affect him fatally; and the frigidity of his habitation&mdash;some 55 or 56 degrees Fahrenheit&mdash;was maintained by an absorption system of ammonia cooling, the gasoline engine of whose pumps I had often heard in my own room below.
+Any marked rise in temperature might, if prolonged, affect him fatally; and the frigidity of his habitation--some 55 or 56 degrees Fahrenheit--was maintained by an absorption system of ammonia cooling, the gasoline engine of whose pumps I had often heard in my own room below.

   Relieved of my seizure in a marvellously short while, I left the shivery place